UD Global at Home

 - Chart major and/or breadth requirements that you can fulfill abroad with the help of your academic advisor, the UD Course Catalog and the UD Courses Search.

-- Explore Summer & Fall 2021 programs in the Study Abroad Portal and attend interest meetings.
+- Explore Spring 2021 virtual international internships or Summer & Fall 2021 study abroad programs in the Study Abroad Portal and attend interest meetings.

 - Map out your finances with the help of Student Financial Services and our Cost Comparison Worksheet.